Patio Furniture: The Eclectic Approach

 Take wontons out of refrigerator and, in their package, let warm up to room temperature.

 Place raw meat in a medium bowl and add red pepper flakes, sage, and fennel seed — mix into the raw meat.
-In a frying pan add onion, garlic, jalapeño and sauté until soft and translucent.
+In a frying pan pour a small amount of olive oil to cover the bottom of the pan, heat it up, then add onion, garlic, jalapeño and sauté until soft and translucent.
 Add seasoned sausage to onion and cook mashing with potato masher to break up meat.
-Cook until no linger pink.
+Cook until no longer pink.

 Remove pan from heat, spread meat to create a clear spot in the center of the pan.
 Place the chunk of cream cheese (8 oz) in center of pan and cover with hot meat to soften.
 After a few minutes, use potato masher to thoroughly mix meat and cream cheese together.
 Set aside.